Jemtaly/QAPy/README.md

 options:
   -h, --help  show this help message and exit
-  -g GATES    The file to read the constraints from.
-(Default: a.gates) -f FUNCS    The file to read the witness generation functions from.
-(Default: a.funcs) -p PROVE    The file to read the parameters for proving from.
-(Default: a.prove) -a [ARGS ...], --args [ARGS ...]
+  -g GATES    path to read the constraints from (default: a.gates) -f FUNCS    path to read the witness generation functions from (default: a.funcs) -p PROVE    path to read the parameters for proving from (default: a.prove) -a [ARGS ...], --args [ARGS ...]
-              The arguments to the program, in the form of key=value pairs.
-  -P PROOF    The file to write the proof to.
-(Default: a.proof)
+              the arguments to the program as key=value pairs -P PROOF    path to write the proof to (default: a.proof)
 ```

 ### Verify